A.k.a. Cartoon

-a.k.a.
-Cartoon is a Canadian animation studio located in Vancouver, British Columbia.
+A.K.A.
+Cartoon Inc. (spelled as a.k.a.
+CARTOON) is a Canadian animation studio located in Vancouver, British Columbia.
 It was founded on April 1, 1994, by Danny Antonucci.
 The company's motto is "Dedicated to producing animation for everyone, whether they want it or not!"

-a.k.a.
+A.K.A.
 Cartoon created and produced The Brothers Grunt and Cartoon Sushi — both for MTV, as well as Cartoon Network's Ed, Edd n Eddy Since 2015, the studio had been working on several projects, including an animated pilot titled Snotrocket.

 The studio's original logo is a man who is based on Danny Antonucci himself being impaled by a giant pencil.